WTRobertIkerd/Fancy-Text-Box/README.md

 ### Valid Props:

-#### - blurColor: Changes the border color of the input while the input box is not selected
+#### - blurColor: Changes the border and text color of the input while the input box is not selected
-#### - blurTextColor: Changes the text color of the input while the input box is not selected
 #### - backgroundColor: Changes the color of the input box and is suggested that this color matches the background color of the parent
 #### - fontSize: CHanges the size of the font while the input box is not selected
-#### - focusColor: Changes the border color of the input while the input box is selected
+#### - focusColor: Changes the border and text color of the input while the input box is selected
-#### - focusTextColor: Changes the text color of the input while the input box is selected
 #### - width: Changes the width of the input
 #### - height: Changes the height of the input
 #### - name: Changes the text displayed on the input